sauravigit10/sauravigit10/README.md

-## Hi there 👋
 # Hi, I'm Sauravi 👋

-I'm a 4th-semester CSIT student at Nepathya College, passionate about frontend web development and eager to build user-friendly digital experiences.
-I enjoy working with modern tools like React.js, Tailwind CSS, and Git.
+ Passionate about web development and crafting seamless user experiences.
+Skilled in React and Tailwind, always eager to learn new technologies and build real-world solutions.

 ## 🚀 Projects